runicscribe/worldbuilding-docs/dae-machina/culture/peoples/high_elementals.md

 Some particularly ancient vyldarthe settled on the form of a dragon several millenia ago, and aren't changing to become more Ael-compatible anytime soon.

 Vyldarthe are sometimes confused with elder Ael'jinn.
 One common differentiator is that Vyldarthe readily incorporate organic materials such as wood or vines into their form, wherease 'jinn do not.

+Vyldarthe is the Old Aelder name for them.
+They are also known as Wuntherkyne in Futhern, and Wanderers in Middle Eaosian.